 Ask your car insurer for help if you are struggling to make payments.
 Help could include a temporary reduction in cover – from fully comprehensive to third party, fire and theft for example – which reduces your monthly premiums or triggers a partial refund if you’ve paid for the year upfront.
 You can also request a payment deferral of between one and three months – in some cases longer.

 There are other measures you could take yourself, too.
 For example, if your car insurance premium is due and you usually pay annually, consider switching to monthly direct debit.
 While this can work out more expensive, it could ease cash flow problems in the short term.

 I’m now returning to work but driving instead of getting public transport.
 Is my car insurance still valid?

 Your insurance policy is still valid – and you do not need to contact your insurer to update your documents or extend your cover.

 What’s going on with MOTs?

-You will be able to defer scheduled MOTs for six months.
+You will be able to defer MOTs that are scheduled for between 30 March and 31 July for a period of six months.
 However, this is provided your car is legally roadworthy.
 You can make your own simple checks on your vehicle as we explain in this guide.

 For more information, head to our car insurance and coronavirus guide.